Uncategorized | 7 minutes

 Brand Awareness is a very important aspect of any PR campaign.
-When a story about your company in a news site becomes viral it almost feels like the company gets kind of an Aura.
+When a story about your company on a news site becomes viral, it almost feels like the company gets kind of an Aura.

 It becomes more respected within the ecosystem (and sometimes it cross the boundaries of the crypto market and gets mainstream).

-Once a story in your IEO PR campaign is getting viral, the chance people will talk about your company on different forums and social medias is high.
+Once a story in your IEO PR campaign is getting viral, the chance people will talk about your company on different forums and social media is high.

 Make sure you are using a social listening tool.

-Brand awarness and PR campaign will have a direct impact on how many people searching for your company name per month.
+Brand awarness and PR campaigns will have a direct impact on how many people searching for your company name per month.

 A succesfull PR campaign should result in an increase of the search volume over time.
 You can use a free tool like Ubersuggest to find this information.

-When people see your company name over and over again they are more likely to just write your company name directly in their browser, which count as direct on Google Analytics.
+When people see your company name over and over again they are more likely to just write your company name directly in their browser, which counts as direct on Google Analytics.